Foluwa/mscthesis/README.md

-# Comparative Analysis of ARIMA and Exponential Smoothing for Forecasting Stock Closing Price
+# Comparative Analysis of ARIMA and LSTM Models for Forecasting Stock Closing Prices

 ## Overview